slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 ## Step 3: Configure Networking

+In a Kubernetes cluster, every Node and Pod must be able to communicate with every other Node and Pod.

+That means you must configure a number of routes.

 **Your workstation**

 On your workstation, you can get away with only adding a route to the Control Plane Slicer instance.